MikeDeGan/FCC-TechDocument/README.md

 A [Free Code Camp](https://www.freecodecamp.org/) project.

-Learning a little HTML and CSS and as a bonus a bit of markdown, git and Github. :rocket:
+Learning a little HTML and CSS and as a bonus a bit of markdown, git and Github. :metal:

 Markdown Cheat Sheet
 <!-- Headings -->